 Shatz, Schwartz and Fentin P.C. was founded in 1969 by former legal-services attorneys.
-The law firm is currently comprised of twelve lawyers specializing in business planning, estate planning, commercial and tax-exempt bond financing, real estate development and permitting, litigation and bankruptcy.
+The law firm is currently comprised of fourteen lawyers specializing in business planning, estate planning, commercial and tax-exempt bond financing, real estate development and permitting, litigation and bankruptcy.

 About the Firm